SupItsZaire/rockbox-cover-art-fixer/README.md

 just chuck all of your flacs and mp3 into one folder. the script just organizes it neatly in folders :D

 ## KNOWN ISSUES

-- script WILL ignore any png or differnt filetype cover images, fix is on the way soonish
 - script might break as i have had no one test this yet aside from me :D